 ExpressVPN places no limitations on bandwidth or speed caps, therefore it’s ideal for everyday use.
 This means that at no point will you have to browse with an unencrypted connection and, in turn, reveal your information to your ISP.
 In addition, ExpressVPN lets you connect up to three devices at once, helping you cover desktop and mobile devices.

 CyberGhost combines ease of use with top-tier security features.
 Unlike most services that you’ll need to set up manually, CyberGhost allows you to choose from six simple configuration profiles upon launch.
-These include “surf anonymously”, “protect my WiFi connection”, and “choose my VPN server”.
+These include “surf anonymously”, “protect my WiFi connection”, and “choose my VPN server” (of which there are over 5,900 in 90 countries).
 Once you choose a profile, the VPN will apply automatic settings depending on what’s best for that specific case.

 You can further tweak these profiles by replacing toggles with each other.
 These performance toggles include “block online tracking” and “automated HTTPS redirect”, which is particularly great for preventing your data from getting into the hands of ISPs.